- Asked by: Des McNulty, MSP for Clydebank and Milngavie, Scottish Labour

 Answered by Stewart Stevenson on 24 July 2007

-To ask the Scottish Executive what the latest estimate is of the cost of the Aberdeen Western Peripheral Route and the benefit to cost ratio associated with the project.
+To ask the Scottish Executive whether, following the transport strategic spending review, it is satisfied with the (a) accuracy of the cost of and (b) assessment of risk involved in the Aberdeen Western Peripheral Route project.

 Answer